-So you’re in the market for a merchant service provider or MSP?
+So you’re in the market for a merchant service provider?

 You’re probably already researching like crazy, but we’re going to take a second to again remind you that choosing a merchant service provider is a very important decision.

 Processing costs and the mishmash of services, software, and hardware that go into a great payment solution can feel a bit overwhelming, but taking the time to understand the variable costs and pros and cons of different providers is well worth it.